 Car accidents are one of the leading causes of injury and death for many demographics.
 In cases of severe injury, medical bills can be quite high, and the pain and suffering you face from the injury could require serious financial compensation.
 Even in low-speed crashes, you could sustain injuries like whiplash or back injuries that might require time off work and other expensive complications.

-For help with a car accident injury case, call the Law Offices of Randolph Rice today.
+For help with a car accident injury case, call the Rice, Murtha & Psoras today.
 Our Glen Burnie, MD car accident lawyers represent injury victims in lawsuits to seek compensation for injuries, medical expenses, and lost wages.
 Our lawyers can help you understand your options for seeking compensation and help you maximize the compensation you can receive by filing your claim in the best way for your case.
 For a free legal consultation on your case, call our law offices today at (410) 694-7291.

 Driving a car can be incredibly dangerous, and drivers have a lot going on at once.
 However, drivers are expected to follow certain standards and protocols behind the wheel of the car.
 When they fail to do so, they can cause serious accidents.
 Many of these failures happen in the same common ways, leading to the following common car accident scenarios.